-The following table details the interest rate re-pricing profiles of the financial assets held by the Funds.
-The table also details, based on exposures at 31 March, the effect of an interest rate increase or decrease by 1.50% (31 March 2023: 5.00%) (which is the Manager's assessment of a reasonable movement with regard to the New Zealand Official Cash Rate which has moved 0.75% over the last twelve months) with all other variables held constant, on the cash flows of cash and cash equivalents, and the related change in net assets attributable to unit holders and net profit/(loss):
+Currency risk Currency risk is the risk that the value of the financial instruments will fluctuate due to changes in foreign exchange rates.
+The Fund does not hold cash and cash equivalents or financial assets at amortised cost denominated in currencies other than New Zealand dollar, the functional currency.
+The Fund is therefore not exposed to currency risk.
+Interest rate risk Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+The Fund holds loans and cash in accordance with agreed limits specified in the Investment Mandate.
+The Fund is exposed to risks associated with the effects of fluctuations in the prevailing levels of market interest rates on its financial position and cash flow.
+Interest rate risk - sensitivity analysis The following table details the interest rate re-pricing profiles of the financial assets held by the Funds.
+The table also details, based on exposures at 31 March, the effect of an interest rate increase or decrease by 1.50% (31 March 2024: 1.50%) (which is the Manager's assessment of a reasonable movement with regard to the New Zealand Official Cash Rate which has moved 1.75% over the last twelve months) with all other variables held constant, on the cash flows of cash and cash equivalents, and the related change in net assets attributable to unit holders and net profit/(loss):

-Vision Inc Vision Income Fund 2024 \$ 2023 \$ Re-pricing profiles Loans receivables 30 days notice 77,245,332 72,890,538 Cash and cash equivalents Up to 90 days 15,057,427 9,069,399 Total 92,302,759 81,959,937 Sensitivity analysis Impact on cash flow to changes in interest rates Interest rates increase by 1.50% (5.00%) 1,384,541 4,097,997 Interest rates decrease by 1.50% (5.00%) (1,384,541) (4,097,997)
+Vision Inc ome Fund 2025 \$ 2024 \$ Re-pricing profiles Loans receivables 30 days notice 108,555,028 77,245,332 Cash and cash equivalents Up to 90 days 16,615,083 15,057,427 Total 125,170,111 92,302,759 Sensitivity analysis Impact on cash flow to changes in interest rates Interest rates increase by 1.50% (1.50%) 1,877,552 1,384,541 Interest rates decrease by 1.50% (1.50%) (1,877,552) (1,384,541)